 - The alternate method of scoring is a behind, which scores one point; if the ball passes between the goal posts but is not awarded a goal by the above provisions, it scores a behind.

 - a player who catches the opposition unawares and scores a goal

 It usually describes a forward player, particularly a player in a forward pocket, who is small and nimble.

 A goalsneak may use his pace and cunning to snatch a goal after a running play where a larger player would use brute strength and height to mark the ball.

-- a type of kick which results in the ball moving erratically along the ground
+- a type of kick where the ball moves erratically along the ground

-The point of the grubber is to make the ball roll and tumble across the ground, making it hard for the defending team to pick up the ball.
+The tactic with this kick is to make the ball roll and tumble close to the ground, making it hard for the defending team to pick up the ball.

 - guard of honour

 - formed by players for those who are leaving the field